vmchale/ats-bench/README.md

 # ats-bench

 Demonstration of accurate benchmarking within ATS.
+In particular, this package provides some regression-based functionality.

 ## Demo